Agave (AGVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agave Historical Price

-According to the latest data gathered on Agave live price page, the current price of Agave is 28.01USD.
-The circulating supply of Agave(AGVE) is 100.00K AGVE , giving it a market capitalization of $2.80M.
+According to the latest data gathered on Agave live price page, the current price of Agave is 28.88USD.
+The circulating supply of Agave(AGVE) is 100.00K AGVE , giving it a market capitalization of $2.89M.

 The Agave Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGVE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.